 It is a fact that 60 percent of whatever we put on our skin goes into our bloodstream.

-Sixteen years ago, following nine months of breast cancer treatment, I attended a weekend retreat sponsored by Natural Health Magazine.
+Nineteen years ago, following nine months of breast cancer treatment, I attended a weekend retreat sponsored by Natural Health Magazine.
 That began my journey into the “non-toxic” world of new choices and options that I would embrace and share with my friends and anyone who wanted to know.
 My biggest “AHA” moment came from learning about parabens, which I had been slathering most generously on my body for most of my life!
 These products smelled wonderful and they made my skin soft, but little did I realize how toxic they were.

 All of these products that I had been using were in my daily use of moisturizers, lotions, shampoos, shaving creams, sunscreens, make-up, toothpaste and other personal care products.
 And parabens are not just a women’s issue, we need to be concerned about them being in the products used by our families, especially our children and babies.
 These products also often contain other toxic chemicals, but for the purpose of this article I’m focusing on parabens because I consider them to be among the most dangerous.